 Step 1: Create a fan page

 If you don’t already have a fan page, you must create one.
-Facebook ads can never be associated with individuals, only with businesses.
+Facebook ads can only be attached to businesses, never individuals.

-Go to the create page site and pick a cause.
+Go to the create page site and pick an option.

 (Facebook is one of the best places for personal branding)

-Now you have to enter some info about your page, a website and what you want the page name to be inside Facebook.
+Next, you have to enter some info about your page, a website and what you want the page name to be, inside Facebook.

-Skip adding it to favorites (or do if you feel like it).
+Skip adding it to your favorites (or do if you feel like it).

-After that you can describe your ideal audience a bit, so Facebook has an idea who to suggest your page to.
+After that, you can describe your ideal target audience a bit, so Facebook has an idea of who to suggest your page to.

-Set a country, or even specific states and cities, and the right age and gender categories.
+Set a country, or even specific states and cities, as well as the right age and gender categories.

-Under interests, select a few likes they share with you or your brand.
-These can also be other influencers in your industry or products and companies.
+Under interests, select a few likes that they share with you or your brand.
+These can also be other influencers in your industry or products or companies.

 Once you’ve saved, you’ll be redirected to your page.
 Congrats!

-But before starting to create ads you should do at least two things.
-Set a cover and create a call to action.
+But, before starting to create ads, you should do at least two things.
+Add a cover and create a call-to-action.